 When real estate investors analyze the viability of investing in rental property in Pittsburgh, two metrics commonly used are historical price changes and the level of housing affordability.
 Along with other financial measurements, price history and affordability help to determine the future demand for rental housing in Pittsburgh.

 Home price data from ATTOM Data Solutions was recently analyzed by Kiplinger to determine the housing affordability in Pittsburgh.
-The research found that:
+The most recent research found that:

 - Housing affordability in Pittsburgh is ranked as 2 out of 10, meaning that the Pittsburgh metro area is one of the more affordable places to own a home in the U.S.